LONNA BLAIS, CIH

 CHIP DARIUS, M.A., OHST, CET, CSHO, CUSP

-Chip has provided occupational safety and health consulting and training services for over 20 years to general industry, construction, healthcare and emergency service organizations (EMS, fire/ rescue, law enforcement).
-He has been an instructor for OTI since 2002, presenting OSHA regulations courses for construction and general industry, outreach trainer courses and refreshers, and many specific topics.
-Chip is a frequent presenter at local, regional and national conferences.
-He is a professional member of ASSE, has been a certified EMT for over 30 years.
+Chip has provided occupational safety and health consulting and training services for over 25 years to general industry, construction, utilities and emergency service organizations (EMS, fire/ rescue, law enforcement).
+He has been an instructor for the Region 1 OSHA Education Center since 2002, presenting OSHA regulations courses for construction and general industry, outreach trainer courses and refreshers, and many specific topics.
+Chip is a frequent presenter at local, regional and national conferences and provides safety consulting across the US and internationally.
+He is a professional member of ASSE, has been a certified EMT for over 35 years.

 ANTONIO “TONY” GOMES, B.S., CSHO